-To set forth Head Injury Association's policy and procedure regarding the Investigation of Incidents and Allegations of Abuse.
+To set forth Head Injury Association's policy and procedure regarding the Investigation of Minor Notable, Serious Notable, Significant and Reportable Incidents.

 2.0 Scope:

 This policy and procedure shall apply to all employees, interns, volunteers, consultants and contractors of Head Injury Association.